Jacob Lawrence: Early years

-After dropping out of school at 16, Lawrence worked in a laundromat and a printing plant.
+After dropping out of school at age 16, Lawrence worked in a laundromat and a printing plant.
 He continued with art, attending classes at the Harlem Art Workshop, taught by the noted African-American artist Charles Alston.
-Alston urged him to attend the Harlem Community Art Center, led by the sculptor Augusta Savage.
+Alston urged Lawrence to attend the Harlem Community Art Center, led by the sculptor Augusta Savage.
 Savage secured a scholarship to the American Artists School for Lawrence and a paid position with the Works Progress Administration, established during the Great Depression by the administration of President Franklin D. Roosevelt.
 Lawrence continued his studies as well, working with Alston and Henry Bannarn, another Harlem Renaissance artist, in the Alston-Bannarn workshop.
-He also studied at Harlem Art Workshop in New York in 1937.
+Lawrence also studied at Harlem Art Workshop in New York in 1937.
 Harlem provided crucial training for the majority of Black artists in the United States.
 Lawrence was one of the first artists trained in and by the African-American community in Harlem.
 Throughout his lengthy artistic career, Lawrence concentrated on exploring the history and struggles of African Americans.

 The "hard, bright, brittle" aspects of Harlem during the Great Depression inspired Lawrence as much as the colors, shapes, and patterns inside the homes of its residents.
-"Even in my mother's home," Lawrence told historian Paul Karlstrom, "people of my mother's generation would decorate their homes in all sorts of color... so you'd think in terms of Matisse."
-He used water-based media throughout his career.
-Lawrence started to gain some notice for his dramatic and lively portrayals of both contemporary scenes of African-American urban life as well as historical events, all of which he depicted in crisp shapes, bright, clear colors, dynamic patterns, and through revealing posture and gestures.
+He told historian Paul Karlstrom, "Even in my mother's home, people of my mother's generation would decorate their homes in all sorts of color... so you'd think in terms of Matisse."
+Lawrence used water-based media throughout his career.
+He started to gain some notice for his dramatic and lively portrayals of both contemporary scenes of African-American urban life as well as historical events, all of which Lawrence depicted in crisp shapes, bright, clear colors, dynamic patterns, and through revealing posture and gestures.